Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: A unified likelihood representation

 As discussed in Section~\ref{sec_2}, the classical probit regression model $(y_i \mid \bbeta) \sim \mbox{Bern}[\Phi(\bx^{\intercal}_i\bbeta)]$, independently for $i=1, \ldots, n$, induces likelihoods which can be readily reframed within representation \eqref{eq1}.
-More specifically, recalling \citet{durante_2019}, the probit likelihood can be expressed as
+More specifically, recalling \citet{durante_2019} and denoting with ${\bf 1}_n$ the $(n \times 1)$--dimensional vector of all ones, the probit likelihood can be expressed as